-Most people who enjoy drinking find it a sociable and relaxing thing to do, and don’t over indulge – 78% of people drink within the recommended drinking guidelines in the UK.
+Most people who enjoy drinking find it a sociable and relaxing thing to do, and don’t over indulge – In 2016 in England, 53% of men and 62% of women said that their average weekly alcohol consumption was within the government recommended low risk limits.
 In general, drinking within the guidelines is compatible with a healthy lifestyle.

 The government advises that people should not drink more than 14 units of alcohol per week.
 This advice is for adults and is based on the evidence that if people did drink regularly at or above the low risk level advised, overall any protective effect from alcohol on deaths is overridden, and the risk of dying from an alcohol-related condition would be expected to be around, or a little under, 1% over a lifetime.

 The same guidelines state that regularly drinking over the daily limits puts you at an ‘increasing risk’ of developing health problems, and if the amount you’re drinking is usually double the guidelines or more, you are putting yourself at a ‘higher risk’ of developing health problems.

 Try alternating alcohol drinks with soft drinks or have a glass of water on the side - you’ll stay more hydrated and give your liver a chance to break down the alcohol.
 Watch out for ‘top ups’ too– you can kid yourself that you’re still on the same drink.

 A bite to eat